zhiyelee/mdserver/README.md

 Silent mode.
 When set to `true`, there will no logs been displayed.

-### -t, --template
+### --ftpl

 Type: `Path | String`
 Default: `undefined`

+There are two types of pages
+* `directory` page:  list the files and directories of the current dictionary
+* `file` page:  content of the current file

+`ftpl` is the template used for the `file` pages.
+If not set, the option will use the default file provided by the application `public/fileTpl.html`

+### --dtpl

+Type: `Path | String`
+Default: `undefined`

-Template used for the markdown pages.
-If not set, the option will use the default value provided by the `serve-markdown` middleware.
+Template used for the `directory` pages.
+If not set, the option will use the default file provided by the application `public/dirTpl.html`
-More about the option please refer to [server-markdown](https://github.com/zhiyelee/serve-markdown#template)

 ### -l, --style

 Type: `Path | String`
 Default: `undefined`

-Stylesheet used for the markdown pages.
-If not set, the option will use the default value provided by the `serve-markdown` middleware.
+Stylesheet used for the both the `directory` and `file` page.
+If not set, the option will use the default value provided by the application `public/screen.css`
-More about the option please refer to [server-markdown](https://github.com/zhiyelee/serve-markdown#template)

 ## Examples